 Do you want more information about returning to Ukraine or traveling on to another country within or outside the European Union?
 The Dutch government has developed a flowchart with all relevant information for your situation.
 The flowchart is only available in Dutch and mostly meant for municipalities and other organisations involved.

-What does the Repatriation and Departure Service do?
+Repatriation and Departure Service

 The Return & Departure Service (DT&V) will support you when you want to return to Ukraine.
 This also applies to refugees from Ukraine with a different nationality.
 This support will consist of information and advice, support in arranging (replacement) travel documents and assistance with transport to Ukraine.